 Users have reported that sometimes the charging pin gets bent to one side and it’s no longer located in the center of the hole.
 You can check this by following these steps:

-Sometimes it can be a voltage issue, so if you can stop at your local Windows store and try connecting your device to one of the display chargers to see if anything happens.
+Sometimes it can be a voltage issue.
+You can stop at your local Windows store and try connecting your device to one of the display chargers to see if anything happens.

 Solution 4 – Check your battery

-Users have reported this issue on variety of operating systems, so it’s most likely a hardware issue and not a software one.
-In most cases it’s a faulty charger, or sometimes a battery, so make sure that you check them first.
+Users have reported this issue on a variety of operating systems, so it’s most likely a hardware issue and not a software one.
+In most cases, it’s a faulty charger, or sometimes a battery, so make sure that you check them first.

 Don’t forget to tell us in the comments section below if any of our suggestions helped you, and if you found another solution please feel free to share it there.